 - Gay, lesbian and bisexual youth are half as likely to play sport as their straight peers

-- Only 3% of persons with disabilities participate in organized physical activity
+- Only three per cent of persons with disabilities participate in organized physical activity

-- Only 2% of female youth get the recommended 60 minutes of physical activity per day
+- Only two per cent of female youth get the recommended 60 minutes of physical activity per day

 All Youth Matter: Inclusion Training

 Based on deep consultation with nearly 250 youth and over 100 inclusion experts, viaSport’s All Youth Matter: Inclusion Training was developed to equip sport and recreation leaders to make a difference in the lives of diverse youth in their community.

 Through the four-hour workshop, participants learn about the factors that contribute to an inclusive environment, how to identity and address barriers and biases, and steps to take to intervene and stop discrimination.
 In addition, participants are provided with tools, techniques and best practices to create inclusive sport, recreation and physical activity experiences for youth from underserved or marginalized populations.

 - Access to All Youth Matter: Inclusion Training - Additional Resources

 - An All Youth Matter: Inclusion Training Certificate of Completion